bw-spotify-song/fastapi-spotify-song/README.md

 uvicorn app.main:app --reload
 ```

-Go to `localhost:8000` in your browser.
+Go to `localhost:8000` in the browser.

 ![image](https://user-images.githubusercontent.com/7278219/87965040-c18ba300-ca80-11ea-894f-d51a69d52f8a.png)

-You'll see your API documentation:
+You'll see the API documentation:

 - Your app's title, "DS API"
 - Your description, "Lorem ipsum"